 HSC 112 Medical Terminology (2-0) 2 hrs.
 Emphasizes the basic structure of medical words and includes prefixes, suffixes, roots, combining forms and plurals.
 Pronunciation, spelling and definition of medical terms.
-Emphasis will be on rendering a professional vocabulary required for work in the medical field
+Emphasis will be on rendering a professional vocabulary required for work in the medical field.

-HSC 190 Clinical 2 hrs.
-Procedures I (1-3)
+HSC 190 Clinical Procedures I (1-3)

-Introduces the medical office assistant to basic clinical procedures in the physician's examination room.
-Includes communication, patient interrogation, medical asepsis, assistance with patient preparation and accomplishment of the physical examination.
+Introduces basic clinical procedures in the physician's examination room.
+Includes medical asepsis, communication, patient interrogation, assisting the physician with patient preparation and examination.
 Emphasis placed on demonstration of clinical office skills.
+Prerequisite: Prior or concurrent enrollment in BIO 135 or BIO 160, HSC 112 and SEC 101.